andjar/dokuroam/README.md

 ### Article namespace
 Here you can start writing articles and add references in the sidebar as bibtex.
 The Export function will give you nice articles using pandoc, with citations!

+#### Nice reference list
+I use bibtexbrowser.php to show the references.

 ### Revision history
 All your pages has a complete revision history